-The SPDG utilizes a comprehensive evaluation system.
-District Implementation Teams complete the SISEP District Capacity Assessment (DCA) to measure their capacity to support RTI.
-The SPDG works with the teams to develop an action plan based on the DCA results and every action plan is tailored to that districts needs and timeline.
-The SPDG has developed district professional development modules that align with the DCA.
+District Implementation Teams complete the SISEP District Capacity Assessment (DCA) annually to measure their capacity to support RTI.
+The RTI Arkansas team works with district level teams to develop an action plan based on the DCA results and every action plan is tailored to the needs of the individual district.